 - Numbing spray: Some moms take time to get back to normal after a traumatic birth, but fortunately, there are medicated wipes and numbing sprays to take the sting out of recovery.

 - Large maternity panties: For a few days, you might appreciate the support of large, full coverage, mesh maternity underwear, especially if you’re dealing with a giant postpartum pad.

 - Laxatives: Postpartum healing can be crappy except, ironically, when it isn’t.
-No need to say more about this; just make sure you have something on hand when/if you need it.
+Many women experience postpartum constipation (5).
+It’s a good idea to have laxatives or stool softeners on hand in case you need them.

-- Treats: Childbirth is physically draining, but it’s also hard emotionally.
+- Treats: Childbirth is physically draining, but it can also be emotionally difficult.
 While your body is reeling, take care of your heart and mind, too.
-A luxury scented candle, some gorgeous silk pajamas, a pretty new hair clip or some soothing herbal tea all go a long way to making you feel pampered and ready to get back into life again.
+A luxury scented candle, some gorgeous silk pajamas, a pretty new hair clip, or some soothing herbal tea can go a long way to making you feel pampered and ready to start your new life as a mom.